NeoVintageous/NeoVintageous/README.md

 **Example:** Map "Goto Symbol in Project" and "Goto Symbol in File" using case-sensitive mappings

-To map the Super-key (Windows key or Command key on Mac) together with the 'i' key to the "Goto Symbol in Project" command, add the following configuration to your NeoVintageous `neovintageousrc` file:
+To map the Super-key (Windows key or Command key on Mac) together with the 'i' key to the "Goto Symbol in Project" command, add the following configuration to your neovintageousrc file:

 ```vim
 noremap <D-i> :GotoSymbolInProject<CR>
 ```

-To map the Super-key together with the 'Shift' and 'i' keys (`<D-I>`) to the "Goto Symbol in File" command, add the following configuration to your NeoVintageous `neovintageousrc` file:
+To map the Super-key together with the 'Shift' and 'i' keys (`<D-I>`) to the "Goto Symbol in File" command, add the following configuration to your neovintageousrc file:

 ```vim
 noremap <D-I> :ShowOverlay overlay=goto text=@<CR>